I prefer winter and fall, when you feel the bone structure of the landscape. Something waits beneath it; the whole story doesn’t show.

 Where do you get the bones?

 Save any that you cook (from t-bone steaks, ribs, pork chops, roast chicken, etc.) and you can make a bone broth from the blend.
 You can also buy bones inexpensively from your local farmer, butcher shop, Asian market, or the meat counter of your grocery store.
 Sometimes they’re sold as “soup bones,” other times they’re labeled “pet bones.”
-If you can’t find bones locally, US Wellness is an online meat provider that’s a favorite in the paleo community.
-They sell a wide variety of grass-fed bones, which is ideal.
-Here’s what a few of them look like (oxtail is my favorite – it brings a rich flavor to the broth):
+If you can’t find bones locally, White Oak Pastures is an online provider that sells a wide variety of grass-fed bones, which is ideal.
+Oxtail is my favorite – it brings a rich flavor to the broth.